chenseanxy/hass_unisport/CONTRIBUTING.md

 It comes with development environment in a container, easy to launch if you use Visual Studio Code.
-With this container you will have a stand alone Home Assistant instance running and already configured with the included [`configuration.yaml`](./config/configuration.yaml) file.
+With this container you will have a stand alone Home Assistant instance already configured with the included [`configuration.yaml`](./config/configuration.yaml) file.
+Run and test the HA instance using `scripts/develop`.

+A lovelace dashboard is provided at `config/dashboard.yaml`, but you'll need to add it manually.

 ## License